AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 >[!NOTE]
 >
->Content Analytics leverages AI/ML As a results, results (like the featurization of experiences and assets) may be inaccurate.
+>Content Analytics leverages AI/ML.
+The results (for the featurization of experiences and assets) may be inaccurate.
 >